linux-of-user/plexichat/docs/module_development.md

-# NetLink Module Development Guide
+# PlexiChat Module Development Guide

-Welcome to the NetLink Module Development Guide!
-This comprehensive guide will help you create powerful, flexible modules for the NetLink platform.
+Welcome to the PlexiChat Module Development Guide!
+This comprehensive guide will help you create powerful, flexible modules for the PlexiChat platform.

 ## Table of Contents